 Vizag student stranded in Ukraine says she is safe in a bunker

-Sreeja urges Union and State governments to do everything possible to bring the students back home; two from Rayadurg ‘safe’
+Sreeja urges Union and State governments to do everything possible to bring students back home.

 “We are in a bunker, two floors below the ground.
 We can neither hear the sounds of the bombings nor see anything outside.
 There is no power, but we are safe,” Reddy Nomula Satya Sreeja of Visakhapatnam told The Hindu in a voice choked with emotion as she spoke on a WhatsApp call from war-torn Ukraine on Thursday night.